Max12121/Vision/README.md

 2. Create a new branch named `entry/entry-name`, add the entry and create a pull request.

 ## Changelog
+`* Vision can be used through CLI: use "vision URI" for a semplified output.
+Use "vision URI --json" for a full JSON output.`

 #### 0.1.4
 `* Add new entry: Google Fonts.`